benchristel/process-to-processes/src/programming/good-code/trust/clarity.md

 These examples do the same thing, but it's more obvious that the `for` loop is guaranteed to terminate.

 In TypeScript, we can craft types to precisely describe the possible values that a variable might hold.
 More on this in future chapters.
+-->

 ## Limitations of Clarity

-Clear code is easier to read, but in large codebases, the ability to read the code is not sufficient.
+Clarity makes code easier to read, but in large codebases, it's not enough.
 We don't have _time_ to read all the code; we need code that lets us avoid reading as much of it as possible.
-The quality of code that makes this tenable is _trustworthiness_, which will be explored in the next chapter.
+The quality of code that makes this tenable is _abstractness_, which will be explored in the next chapter.